Get a free consultation

 Summary: Use a story to underpin your talk.
 No matter how dry your subject, when you use a story you will make it more memorable and more effective.

-What typically goes wrong As an expert, a typical presenter wants to share knowledge.
+What goes wrong: As an expert, a typical presenter wants to share knowledge.

 For example: A few years ago, I helped a lawyer give a talk to investors.
 This audience consisted of private equity executives who sat on their investee company boards.
 The subject was the 2006 Companies Act and the Duties and Responsibilities of a Company Director.
 A dry subject.